Skip to main content

 The typical Xeljanz XR dosage for RA, PsA, and AS is 11 mg by mouth once a day.
 You can take it with or without food.
 But you should try to take it at about the same time each day.
 You should always swallow Xeljanz XR whole — never cut, chew, or crush the tablets.

 The initial Xeljanz XR dosage for UC is 22 mg by mouth once daily for 8 to 16 weeks.
-If you’re responding well to the medication, your provider may lower this to 11 mg once daily.
-And if your symptoms return, you might need to go back to the 22 mg daily dosage.
+If you’re responding well to the medication, your prescriber may lower this to 11 mg once daily.
+But if your symptoms return, you might need to go back to the 22 mg daily dosage for a short time.
 Be sure to swallow Xeljanz XR whole, and never cut, chew, or crush the tablets.

 With both Xeljanz and Xeljanz XR, you should take the lowest effective dosage needed to treat UC symptoms.
 It’s not recommended to take the higher dosages (10 mg twice daily or 22 mg once daily) long term.
 What’s more, if you’re not responding well to the initial dose after 16 weeks, you shouldn’t keep taking it.
-You and your prescriber should explore alternative treatments.
+Work with your prescriber to explore alternative treatments.

 What’s the typical Xeljanz dosage for children?